 New York Fern

 The New York Fern is a perennial herb originating in the United States.
 Favorite among nurseries and home & garden stores, the plant can be used for decorative lawn purposes and to create lush greenery in flower beds.
 Most active throughout spring, the New York Fern loses its leaves each year as the seasons change and produces seeds primarily during the summer months.
 The plant can grow to heights of almost 2 feet and has a moderate spread.
 The New York Fern has Rich green fronds and small leaflets that taper as they reach the plant's base.

 Giant Cinnamon Ferns

 This type of fern is planted both inside and outside of the home.
 The lacy green leaves form a j shaped.
 This type of fern will grow in the shape of a circle, and many of the ferns can be planted close together.
 This fern can be planted outside in the early spring.
 It can be grown in all year round.
-This type of fern is easy to take care of and required very little upkeep.
+This type of fern is natural to take care of and required very little upkeep.
 If left alone the fern will grow fine.
 This fern likes conditions that are humid to grow.
-They are not eaten by insects or pets.
+Insects or pets do not eat them.
 The oil from this fern has been used to help rid of tapeworms.
-The fern is used in many landscaping projects outside the home and is also known to add a decorative touch to the inside of the home.
-This fern can grow in fields and can also be grown in woody areas.
+The greenery is used in many landscaping projects outside the home and is also known to add a decorative touch to the inside of the house.
+This fern can grow in fields and can also be developed in wooded areas.
 The fern grows close to the growth and likes moist conditions.
 While it does not produce flowers, the silky leaves are a great accent to any landscaping design.

 Customers Also Viewed